 - The underground Graboids in Tremors can only detect you by the vibrations caused by your movements.

-- In a variant, the Blind Dead from the Spanish film series of the same name can only track you down if you make a sound.
+- In a variant, the Blind Dead from the Spanish film series Tombs Of The Blind Dead can only track you down if you make a sound.
 Staying still helps.
 It can't save you forever, however — they can hear your heart beating.

 - The Deadly Spawn has very toothy grinning aliens who are blind but hunt by sound.
 Be very quiet and it won't notice you.

-- In Piers Anthony's On a Pale Horse (Incarnations of Immortality #1), Zane faces off against a demon that looks like a 5 meter tall preying mantis.
+- In Piers Anthony's On a Pale Horse, Zane faces off against a demon that looks like a 5-meter-tall preying mantis.
 He realizes that it can only perceive him as prey if he moves.
 (And he can even do that as long as he doesn't move in a way that resembles the motion of prey.)

 - The dragons in the Steerswoman books, which are actually robots.

 - In Shadows for Silence in the Forests of Hell, moving too fast will draw the attention of the shades.
 If their eyes are closed, you can move slowly and they won't notice you.
 If their eyes are green, then holding perfectly still may cause them to lose interest and close their eyes again.
 If their eyes are red, you'd better run, because only getting behind silver will save you.